-Equestrian history, especially Polish, Eurasian and American horsemanship and its history - from Bronze Age to AD 1939.
-Historical equestrian art, my own artwork & reconstructions, and some traditional art media and digital artwork-related topics.
-All my text and my own art etc - all rights reserved unless permitted by 'Dariusz caballeros' aka DarioTW
+Equestrian Polish, Eurasian and the Americas history and horsemanship - from Bronze Age to circa1939AD.
+Historical equestrian art, my own artwork; reconstructions, and some traditional art media and digital artwork-related topics.
+All rights reserved unless permitted by 'Dariusz caballeros' aka DarioTW, copyleft or fair use.

 Wednesday, February 23, 2011